-The fubstance of the bull de. employed, was to procure the expediting of a bull sired by them. which was formed in England, with all the strongest Collect.
+The most important thing about which they were The fubstance of the bull de-employed, was to procure the expediting of a bull which was formed in England, with all the strongest sired by them. clauses that could be imagined.
+In the preamble of Collect.
 Numb, 10.